 In September 2012, APRA published the final standards relating to the implementation of the Basel III capital reforms in Australia.
 An important component of the requirements under Basel III in relation to the capital measurement and capital standards is the public disclosure of regulatory information.
 These requirements are outlined in APRA Prudential Standard APS 330 Public Disclosure.
 The standard sets minimum requirements for the public disclosure of information on the Co-operative's risk profile, risk management, capital adequacy, capital instruments and remuneration practices.
-The Co-operative has adopted the new regulatory requirements and published the required information on our website a.
-DETAILS OF KEY MANAGEMENT PERSONNEL
+The Co-operative has adopted the new regulatory requirements and published the required information on our website.

-REGULATORY CAPITAL 2019 \$'000 2018 \$'000
+REGULATORY CAPITAL 2020 2019

+\$'000 \$'000

+Capital base 21,334 21,064

-Capital base Risk weighted assets 21,064 92,666 % 20,062 87,131 %
+Risk weighted assets 99,389 92,666

+% %

-Total capital ratio 22.7 23.2
+Total capital ratio 21.5 22.7